-Ringkjøbing Landbobank's core earnings before write-downs for 2008 increased by 8% to DKK497 million.
+In Q1 2009 the bank's core earnings before write-downs were roughly unchanged from the same period in 2008 at around DKK120 million.
 On the one hand, net interest income increased by 20% and was driven by higher lending margins whereas gross loans were reduced by 1%.
 On the other hand, fee and commission income decreased by over 20% due to lower volumes in securities trading and asset management.

-In contrast to satisfactory income from core operations, the following factors affected the profitability negatively in 2008: (1) writedowns (DKK77 million) on the loan portfolio compared to writebacks (DKK11 million) in 2007.
-The increase in loan loss provisions in H2 2008 was, however, relatively smaller than for some other regional Danish banks; (2) negative value adjustment on the securities portfolio which is calculated at fair value and the bank has decided against reclassifying its holdings; and (3) the costs related to the Danish banking package - total cost including monthly guarantee commission since October 2008 and provision for the guarantee amounted close to 10% of pre-tax profit in 2008.
+In contrast to satisfactory income from core operations, the following factors affected the profitability negatively in 2009 so far: (1) writedowns (DKK16 million) on the loan portfolio compared to writebacks od DKK7 million in the corresponding period in 2008.; (2) negative value adjustment on the securities portfolio which is calculated at fair value and the bank has decided against reclassifying its holdings (DKK36 million); and (3) the costs related to the Danish banking package - total cost including monthly guarantee commission since October 2008 and provision for the guarantee amounted close around 25% of pretax profit in Q12009.